0xReki/0xreki.github.io/_posts/2022/2022-09-22-christianity-in-current-society.md

 I don't usually speak or write much about my faith.
 This post contains a lot of views people might disagree with, but these views I have are the result of me having actually engaged with my faith.
-When this post gets published, it should be shortly before Christmas.
 Let's take the time and really look at this.

 <!-- markdownlint-disable MD033 -->